Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Cons: The tornado risk is 70% higher than the national average.
+Cons: The tornado risk is 70% higher than the national average, and hurricanes can strike.
+In fact, in 2022, Hurricane Idalia brought flooding and wind damage.

 Recommended as a Retirement Spot?
 Yes